 (c) evidence of any approved training (including first aid training) completed by the supervisor;

-(d) if the education and care service is located in a jurisdiction with a working with children law or a working with vulnerable people law, a record of the identifying number of the current check conducted under that law and the expiry date of that check (if applicable).
+(d) if the education and care service is located in a jurisdiction with a working with children law or a working with vulnerable people law, a record of the identifying number of the current check conducted under that law and the expiry date of that check, if applicable, unless paragraph (e) applies;

+(e) if the nominated supervisor has provided proof as permitted by regulation 46 of the supervisor’s current teacher registration under an education law of a participating jurisdiction, a record of the identifying number of the teacher registration and the expiry date of that registration;

+(f) in relation to Tasmania, a record of the identifying number of the nominated supervisor’s safety screening clearance and the expiry date of that clearance.

+[Regulation 146 amended in Gazette 13 Dec 2013 p.
+6164.]

 147. Staff members

 The staff record must include the following information in relation to staff members —